NeedaMehmud/heroku-exercise/README.md

 # heroku-exercise

-This is an exercise to deploy the app to heroku
+This is an exercise on how to deploy the app on heroku